octoxalis/ilite/README.md

 __Another (latin: aliter) kind of source highlighter__

-A lightning-fast and light-weight highlighter suitable for my own quirky coding style.
+A lightning-fast and light-weight highlighter suitable for my own coding style (but easily adaptable to any other one).

 ## Main features

 + _ilites_ (sic) only the following sources:
   * JavaScript
-  * CSS stylesheets (...soon)
+  * CSS stylesheets
   * HTML (...soon)
   * Nunjucks templates (...soon)
 + _ilites_ background and/or front, with semi-transparent colors